 Frequently asked questions about electric bikes

-What motors do Woosh electric bikes have?Hub bikes use the Bafang 8-Fun motors, the TS uses the XOFO motor, the CD bikes use the TCM motor.
+What motors do Woosh electric bikes have?Hub bikes use the Bafang 8-Fun motors, the CD bikes use the TCM motor.

 All motor are EN15194 standard, rated 250W.
 You can see the e-bike motor videos here.

 Does the motor ever cut out?For your safety, the motor will cut out when you squeeze the brakes, even just a little.